munz11/Assignment02141/README.md

 # Assignment02141
-**We are currently still working through some issues concerning array memory and the GC [] GC command.
+**We are currently still working through some issues concerning updating arrays and some type matching.

 The overall goal of the assignment is to build a tool for running and analyzing programs written in a variant of the Guarded Command Language (GCL).
 The language for all the files is F#